 What do I need to do now?

 You don’t need to do anything.
-There will be no change to the way you receive or pay your bill, and we’ll manage the gradual phasing out of the SoLow tariff over the next three years so you will still be benefitting from a subsidy during this time.
+There will be no change to the way you receive or pay your bill, and we’ll manage the gradual phasing out of the SoLow tariff over the next five years so you will still be benefitting from a subsidy during this time.

 Why did you announce bills are going down when mine is not?

 To provide a picture of what’s happening to bills we have to quote averages.
 Average bills are going down by 7 per cent.
-But we have six million customers so these figures are only a guide.

 The average SoLow bill in 2014/15 was £210 per year.
 For 2015/16 the average bill will be £216, representing an increase of £6 per year.